umerijaz1432/order-checkout-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Install Dependencies

+use this command for install all project dependencies

+## `npm install` or `npm i`

 ## Available Scripts